2 First steps in using the Emu Speech Database Management System

 • .fms: this contains formant data also obtained from the speech waveform.

-• .wav: this contains the waveform itself.
+• .wav: this contains the sound itself.

 .dft and .fms are just examples of the sorts of signal files that can be stored in an Emu database – this could also have been signals like pitch tracks or intensity, but for the advanced user, essentially any signal can be stored in an Emu database.
-We will see more examples in Chapter 8.

 In order to access the ae emuDB in R, the above path needs to be stored and passed to the function load_emuDB() that reads the database into R. The output of load_emuDB() should always be assigned to an object in R, or you will not be able to access it later.
 Here we store it as ae.